kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --module-archive-persistence         Use the host filesystem instead of inmemory archiving to build the module --module-archive-version-overwrite   overwrite existing component versions of the module.
 If set to false, the push will be a No-Op.
   -n, --name string                        Override the module name of the kubebuilder project.
 If the module is not a kubebuilder project, this flag is mandatory.
-      --nameMapping string                 Overrides the OCM Component Name Mapping, one of: "urlPath" or "sha256-digest" (default "urlPath")
+      --name-mapping string                Overrides the OCM Component Name Mapping, one of: "urlPath" or "sha256-digest" (default "urlPath")
   -o, --output string                      File to which to output the module template if the module is uploaded to a registry (default "template.yaml")
   -p, --path string                        Path to the module contents. (default current directory)
       --registry string                    Repository context url for module to upload.
 The repository url will be automatically added to the repository contexts in the module